edeas123/aws-terraform-casper/README.md

 ## Installation

-Do the following to install Casper:
+To run Casper directly:
 ```
 git clone https://github.com/edeas123/aws-terraform-casper.git
 cd aws-terraform-casper
 pip install -r requirements.txt
+python casper.py <sub_command>

 ```

 ## Requirements

-Casper requires general READ permissions to use terraform in refreshing and listing the states.
-It also requires permission to READ and WRITE to S3 (particularly the `CASPER_BUCKET` bucket) where it saves and loads the state resource IDs.
+Casper requires an AWS_PROFILE with general READ permissions to use terraform in refreshing and listing the states.
+By default it uses the local machine's default AWS profile.
+The AWS_PROFILE should also have permission to READ and WRITE to S3 (particularly the `CASPER_BUCKET` bucket) where it saves and loads the state resource IDs.

 ## Environment Variable